Le Potazzine

 Tasting Notes

-Intense ruby red in color, this Sangiovese exudes aromas of ripe red fruits, with hints of violets and earth.
-The palate is structured yet balanced, with soft, well-integrated tannins and a vibrant acidity that carries the wine to a long, satisfying finish.
+Bright ruby in color, this Sangiovese displays lifted red fruit aromas with subtle floral and earthy notes.
+The palate is structured yet balanced, with soft tannins, vibrant acidity, and a long, clean finish.

 Winemaking